kenser/ironfox/README.md

 ### Bot Challenges and Their Current Confrontation Methods

 Without a doubt, firewalls and intrusion detection systems are known as some of the most important components in terms of defending and blocking cyberattacks.
 The aforementioned systems monitor attacks based on their patterns and the behaviour of their demands.
 Therefore, they don’t have an actual understanding of the sources of attacks and can’t distinguish whether the demand is made by a real user or a robot.
 In some cases, examination and recognition of bots by these systems is successful.
 Nevertheless, they are not able to find the source of demands and block the attacks when facing bots from the third and fourth generations because these bots can find a way around these systems.
 In security architecture, finding, identifying and blocking the bots existing in 7th layer once posing in the network topology, are steps before the layer of security tools such as web application firewalls (e.g., WAF) or servers/online services and after network equipment presented in 3/4th layer.
 In such architecture only requests from authentic users will be sent to the next services and layers and the requests made by bots will be monitored and completely blocked.
 Bot attacks and their distributed form have the capacity of taking the security appliances, like web application firewalls and attack detections, out of the orbit.

 Moreover, they can cause race condition or an extreme QoS deduction in the above-mentioned system's functionality by creating numerous requests.
 It is necessary to trace and distinguish the requests from actual users and traffics and only the ones from users must be sent to the next layers and process chain.
 IronFox is a bot identification and blocking system with high processability which is capable of agent-less identification the source of requests and dividing them into the ones sent from legitimate users and the ones from robots.

-Also, it only sends the user’s requests towards the 7th layer security equipment and Back-End services.
-The notable point is that the mission of the 7th layer security techniques is not different from IronFox system.
+Also, it only sends the user’s requests towards the 7th layer security equipment and Back-End services.The notable point is that the mission of the 7th layer security techniques is not different from IronFox system.
 However, the aforementioned techniques are not able to confront complex bot attacks, analyse the source of the attack and the requests.

 Moreover, security equipment could have a severe decline in performance or could get bypassed or false positive.

 ### Commercial and Open-Source Solutions